jangko/nim-noise/readme.md

         echo "do something"
     ```

+  * prompt_emacs_word_editing

+    By default case editing keys will change the case from the beginning of a
+    word, this switch will enable Emacs behavior, where the case is changed from
+    the cursor position until the end of the word.

 ## Unicode awareness

 On Posix OSes, everything is encoded in UTF-8.
 On Windows, the API dictates UTF-16 usage.